Ontario Wilderness Vacations with Fishing

 2) Data Roaming.
 Mobile phones have become a way of life.
 Some might have the option to leave their phone at home, but many rely on them for work and safety.
 When traveling to PLC from the US, turn off your data roaming and save yourself hundreds, if not thousands of dollars.
 Case in point, twice now while in Canada, ATT has contacted me regarding data roaming fees in excess of $3,000.
 After I picked myself up off the floor, I was able to negotiate to reduce the usage charges to less than $100.
 While it worked out, it was still an unnecessary aggravation.
 We recommend two options.
 Turn your data roaming off and only download data through PLC’s wireless internet connection or purchase a special data plan ahead of your travel dates.
 You’ll pay a little extra, but it sure beats a jaw dropping surprise when open your next mobile phone bill.

 3) Budget.
 Plan a budget and avoid surprises that pop up along way.
 A crazy thing happens when we sketch out a spending plan.
 It forces us to think about all the extras that may come up during vacation.
 One of the most commonly overlooked expense, is the fishing license.
 For whatever reason, excitement or whatever, people forget about it.
-Additionally, regardless if you're fishing or hunting, the province of Ontario requires you to purchase the Outdoor card.
-It's a minimal cost, but still an annoyance when you're not expecting it.
+Additionally, regardless if you’re fishing or hunting, the province of Ontario requires you to purchase the Outdoor card.
+It’s a minimal cost, but still an annoyance when you’re not expecting it.
 Fuel is another common unforeseen expense.
-Its not surprising you need fuel, rather it's the cost of it.
-A gallon of gas in Canada is almost double what you'd pay in the US at the time of this writing.
-Nobody likes surprise expenditures when you're on vacation, so make sure to plan them out ahead of time.
+Its not surprising you need fuel, rather it’s the cost of it.
+A gallon of gas in Canada 20% more expensive than the USA.
+Nobody likes surprise expenditures when you’re on vacation, so make sure to plan them out ahead of time.

 4) Your Vehicle.
 Get that darn vehicle tuned up before you even think about leaving for Canada.
 Too many times, I’ve seen guys arrive at our lodge with simple vehicle problems that become exponentially expensive.
 Repair bills easily triple when you’re in remote locations like ours.
 Recently a veteran guest arrived with a sticky lifter valve.
 He was aware of the problem, but didn’t schedule time to get it fixed before he left.
 After incurring 70 miles worth of towing costs, he learned the motor needed a major overhaul.
 Long story short, he towed it back to Indiana and not only incurred some mind staggering expenses but also a ruined fishing vacation.
 Some easy things to check include your tires (including your spare tire), 4 wheel drive, fluids and insurance.
 Also, we highly recommend you pack a tire plug kit, a 12v air compressor, basic tools and, an absolute must, a spare key!